Project

 Actions #35

-Updated by NeoBrainX over 10 years ago
+Updated by NeoBrainX about 11 years ago

 "As far as i see it, the only people who object to this are people who don't know what they're talking about, and aren't developers anyway.
 If you can't spend 2 minutes updating, then i guess you can stop using dolphin."